ansilove/ansilove/README.md

 Setting the bits to `9` will render the 9th column of block characters, so the output will look like it is displayed in real textmode.

-Setting the bits to `ced` will cause the input file to be rendered in black on gray, and limit the output to 78 columns (only available for `.ans` files).
+Setting the bits to `ced` will cause the input file to be rendered in black on gray, and limit the output to 78 columns (only available for `ANS` files).
 Used together with an `AMIGA` font, the output will look like it is displayed on Amiga.

-Setting the bits to `workbench` will cause the input file to be rendered using Amiga Workbench colors (only available for `.ans` files).
+Setting the bits to `workbench` will cause the input file to be rendered using Amiga Workbench colors (only available for `ANS` files).

-Settings the bits to `transparent` will produce output files with transparent background (only available for `.ans` files).
+Settings the bits to `transparent` will produce output files with transparent background (only available for `ANS` files).

 ## icecolors (operand)